matmag01/hand_eye_registration_GStream/README.md

 # hand_eye_registration_GStream
 This project allows you to perform an hand eye calibration of a daVinci Research Kit, without using ROS.
-It is based on the project (dVRK hand-eye calibration package)[https://github.com/jhu-dvrk/dvrk_camera_registration].
+It is based on the project [dVRK hand-eye calibration package](https://github.com/jhu-dvrk/dvrk_camera_registration).

 ## USAGE
 Activate a console